Gary started in the IP profession in 1990 as an Examiner of Patents with the Australian Patent Office (now IP Australia).

 - advice towards strategic IP development in start-up companies and SME’s;

 - drafting patent applications;

 - prosecution of patent applications;

 - opinion work, including freedom to operate opinions, opinions for regulatory approval of pharmaceuticals as well as general due diligence opinion; and

-- contentious matters including oppositions and court actions (infringement and revocation actions) in Australia and New Zealand.
+- Litigation – court actions (infringement and revocation actions) in Australia and New Zealand.

-Some of leading cases that Gary has acted in are:
+Some of the leading contention matters that Gary has been retained to act in:

 - Genetics Institute Inc v Kirin-Amgen Inc (1996) 34 IPR 513 (Acted for Kirin Amgen);